 A lacrosse recruiting video gives college coaches insight into an athlete’s ability to play the game with a variety of skills.
 Student-athletes will need to include in their three to four-minute video what college coaches are looking for in athletes that play at their position.
 For example, an attacker’s highlight video should include game clips that demonstrate confidence in competition against top talent and the ability to clearly communicate with teammates during play.

-After student-athletes have a variety game footage to work with, they can begin to organize, edit and upload their highlight video.
+After student-athletes have a variety of game footage to work with, they can begin to organize, edit and upload their highlight video.
 After student-athletes upload their recruiting video, they can begin to share it with college coaches.
 In this section we walk student-athletes through the entire process of making a strong highlight video.

 Student-athletes must take advantage of opportunities to compete in front of college coaches and showcase their skillset.
 Lacrosse camps are a great way to be seen by college coaches and develop as athletes under their guidance.
 College coaches use this time to interact with athletes and evaluate talent that they have begun recruiting.
 This section we help student-athletes understand the importance of lacrosse camps and find a camp near them.